codekisser/codekisser.github.io/content/post/infared-light-increase-productivity.md

 +++
 author = "Code Kisser"
-title = "Using Infared Light to Increase My Coding Productivity" date = "2023-02-12" description = "Talking about my experiences using infared light to increase my brain functions."
+title = "Using Infrared Light to Increase My Coding Productivity" date = "2023-02-12" description = "Talking about my experiences using infrared light to increase my brain functions."
 +++

 As a programmer, I've always been on the lookout for new ways to increase my productivity and brain power.
-Recently, I've been experimenting with the use of an infared flashlight strapped to my head to help improve my performance while coding.
+Recently, I've been experimenting with the use of an infrared flashlight strapped to my head to help improve my performance while coding.
 <!--more-->

 ![A man wearing an experimental light apparatus on his head](https://www.science.org/do/10.1126/science.abe8438/abs/ca_0918NID_Red_Light_Technology_online.jpg)
 [Image source](https://www.science.org/content/article/trials-begin-new-weapon-against-parkinson-s-light)

 The anomalous properties of infared light has been widely studied from being able to stimulate healing in degenerated brain tissues [1] [2] to even being able to de-age skin [3].
 I am mostly interested in the first property - its supposed effects on the brain.
-I aim to investigate how infared light can be used to aleviate fatigue in the brain allowing me to code more.
+I aim to investigate how infrared light can be used to alleviate fatigue in the brain allowing me to code more.

 ## Headgear

-I got an [infared flashlight from Amazon](https://www.amazon.com/DARKBEAM-Light-Rechargeable-Illuminator-Observation/dp/B0BL7LH3DC/ref=sr_1_1_sspa?keywords=infrared+flashlight&qid=1678688660&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyOUpBR1lIMElKRVNRJmVuY3J5cHRlZElkPUEwNjUyNjk2MjdXVFNLTkJVNDMxQiZlbmNyeXB0ZWRBZElkPUEwODMxMzUwWlNMUVVJMkY1UFA4JndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) and some straps to create a headband which I used to fasten the flashlight to my head in a way that the flashlight shines directly on my forehead.
+I got an [infrared flashlight from Amazon](https://www.amazon.com/DARKBEAM-Light-Rechargeable-Illuminator-Observation/dp/B0BL7LH3DC/ref=sr_1_1_sspa?keywords=infrared+flashlight&qid=1678688660&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyOUpBR1lIMElKRVNRJmVuY3J5cHRlZElkPUEwNjUyNjk2MjdXVFNLTkJVNDMxQiZlbmNyeXB0ZWRBZElkPUEwODMxMzUwWlNMUVVJMkY1UFA4JndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) and some straps to create a headband which I used to fasten the flashlight to my head in a way that the flashlight shines directly on my forehead.

 ![A diagram showing the headgear setup](/images/infared-light-setup.png)